Our Staff Team

 Caroline Weeks, Life Together Social Justice Fellow

 Caroline is a Life Together fellow thrilled to learn more about community organizing and join the wonderful Episcopal City Mission team!
 Caroline graduated from New York University with a degree in English Literature and Creative Writing.
-It was at NYU that she first truly experienced the restorative power of community through Active Minds, a mental health awareness and stigma-fighting student organization, and her Episcopal campus ministry.
-Caroline is a Georgia native, poet, cook & baker, embroiderer, cyclist, voracious reader full of book recommendations, Sufjan Stevens aficionado, and one of seven children.
+At NYU, she was Co=Events Coordinator for Active Minds, a mental health awareness and stigma-fighting student organization.
+She has edited and contributed to to literary magazines at Thomas University and New York University, and has organized and participated in community poetry readings.
+Caroline is a Georgia native who writes, reads, bakes, and does yoga in her spare time.